diego04/Cmput410assign3/README.md

 Part 2:

 UGLY CSS:
+I imitated the 3rd comic of http://theoatmeal.com/comics/design_hell as stated by the requirements
 The ugly imitated CSS can be seen under uglycss.css
 I used both inline styling and external style sheets.
 The html file is under the name deasis.html